jsramos/RepData_PeerAssessment1/PA1_template.md

 * The distribution is skewed to the right.
 * This skewness usually causes the mean to be greater than the median, but in this case, the outlier at 0 steps pulls the mean to the left.

-Finally, the mean and median around the central tendency of the distribution are `r meansteps` and `r mediansteps`, respectively.
+Finally, the mean and median around the central tendency of the distribution are 9354.23 and 10395, respectively.

 ## What is the average daily activity pattern?